TheThingsNetwork/docs/_content/gateways/gateway/index.md

 ## Order your The Things Gateway
 > You can place an order through our partner network to get next day delivery.
-At the moment this method of delivery is only available in Europe through [Farnell](http://uk.farnell.com/the-things-network/ttn-gw-868/the-things-gateway-eu/dp/2675813) and in US through [Newark](http://www.newark.com/the-things-network/ttn-gw-915/accessory-type-wireless-gateway/dp/05AC1807).
+At the moment this method of delivery is only available in Europe and in the US.
+Order your gateway [here](http://thethingsproducts.com/#the-things-product-buy).

 ## Activate your gateway in 5 min